violetrollergirl/violetrollergirl.com/resources/for-clients/using-cryptocurrency/index.md

 - **Provider incentives:** Some providers, like me, offer incentives such as small discounts for using various kinds of privacy-preserving technology.
 [Ask me about this when you contact me]({% link resources/for-clients/booking-guide/index.md %}#contact)!
 - **Volatility can be a windfall**: You can take advantage of crypto's volatility to treat yourself and pay your worker when the price of crypto is high if you bought it when it was low.

-Some of these benefits require you to install what's called a self-custodial wallet app ([I like Zashi Wallet](https://electriccoin.co/zashi/){:target="_blank"}) as opposed to using a third-party crypto payment service but in general you can just think of cryptocurrency like digital cash.
+Some of these benefits require you to install what's called a self-custodial wallet app ([I like Zashi Wallet](https://electriccoin.co/zashi/){:target="_blank"} and [Cake Wallet](https://cakewallet.com/){:target="_blank"}) as opposed to using a third-party crypto payment service but, in general, you can just think of cryptocurrency like digital cash.

 One thing is certain: moving forward, far more providers will be using cryptocurrency than any other payment method.
 For some providers, cryptocurrency may even be the only remote/online payment option.
 Consider preparing for that now!